Hierarchical Control for Head-to-Head Autonomous Racing: Prior Work

 \section{Prior Work}

-Because multi-agent racing is inherently a more complex problem, most prior work in autonomous racing is focused on single-agent lap time optimization, with fewer and more recent developments in multi-agent racing.
+There are many levels in the stack of a complete autonomous racing platform that have been studied and are to be studied as discussed in the recent literature review by \cite{litreview}.
+This paper focuses on the path planning layer.
+Furthermore, most prior work in autonomous racing related to path planning is focused on single-agent lap time optimization, with fewer and more recent developments in multi-agent racing because multi-agent racing is inherently more complex.

 Single-agent racing approaches utilize a mixture of optimization and learning-based methods.
 One study uses Monte Carlo tree search to estimate where to position the car around various shaped tracks to define an optimal trajectory \cite{Hou2016}.
 The work in \cite{Vazquez2020} proposes a method that computes an optimal trajectory offline and uses a model predictive control (MPC) algorithm to track the optimized trajectory online.
 Similarly, the authors of \cite{Stahl2019_2} also perform calculations offline by creating a graph representation of the track to compute a target path and use spline interpolation for online path generation in an environment with static obstacles.
 In the category of learning-based approaches, online learning to update parameters of an MPC algorithm based on feedback from applying control inputs is developed in \cite{Kabzan2019}.
-Further, there are works that develop and compare various deep reinforcement learning methods to find and track optimal trajectories \cite{Remonda2021, deBruin2018, weiss2020}.
+Recent work in \cite{Remonda2021, deBruin2018, weiss2020} develops and compares various deep reinforcement learning methods to find and track optimal trajectories.
+The results in \cite{ghignone2023tc, evans2023} improve the robustness and generalizability of deep reinforcement learning techniques for autonomous racing.